myui/hivemall/docs/gitbook/recommend/movielens_mf.md

 -- maximum number of training iterations set hivevar:iters=50;
 ```
-See [this article](https://github.com/myui/hivemall/wiki/List-of-parameters-of-Matrix-Factorization) or [OnlineMatrixFactorizationUDTF#getOption()](https://github.com/myui/hivemall/blob/master/src/main/java/hivemall/mf/OnlineMatrixFactorizationUDTF.java#L123) to get the details of options.

-Note that there are no need to set an exact value for $mu.
-It actually works without setting $mu but recommended to set one for getting a better prediction.
+Note that there are no need to set an exact value for `$mu`.
+It actually works without setting `$mu` but recommended to set one for getting a better prediction.

 _Due to [a bug](https://issues.apache.org/jira/browse/HIVE-8396) in Hive, do not issue comments in CLI._